 FAQs about the course

-Plus, you can also upload all replays from live sessions so anyone who missed your event or wants to revisit the content is able to do so.
+Plus, you can upload all replays from live sessions.
+Because of this, anyone who missed your event or wants to revisit the content is able to do so.
 For the creator with Excel expertise, this could be a series of live workshops on different Excel case studies.

 Think YouTube how-to tutorials—except instead of giving completely free access, you can capture students’ email addresses to follow up with additional content.
-If your standard course is on the basics of project management, then one of the free tutorials you can offer is a chapter from that course on accountability.
-This is a great way for you to build your audience and to gauge interest for the content you’re developing.
+If your standard course is on project management basics, then you can offer a free tutorial.
+This could be a chapter on accountability.
+Overall, this is a great way for you to build your online course audience and to gauge interest for your content.

 Cohort-based courses are courses with a more traditional academic structure you may have experienced in school.
-Create a course that is designed for students to finish in three months (or whatever time frame you want).
+Build your online course that is designed for students to finish in three months (or whatever time frame you want).
 After the specified time, students will lose access to the course so they are incentivized to complete it.
 Or, they can repurchase at a discounted price for longer access.

 This type of course allows you to re-launch it every three or six months.
 You can have a smaller group of students, which allows students to have a community experience and more access to you as a teacher.